OpenEvalProject/evals/manuscripts/elife-74758/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/74758/elife-74758-fig4-v2.jpg)

 **Figure 4.:** (A) Schematic of experiment vHNAc and vHBA neurons was labelled with retrobead injections, and ChR2 was expressed pan-neuronally in BA.
 (B) Paired, fluorescently targeted recordings from neurons in each pathway and recording of light-evoked currents.
 Top: recording setup.
 Bottom: average light-evoked currents in vHBA (green) and vHNAc (red) neurons.
 Scale bar = 0.5 vHBA response, 10 ms. (C) Summary of amplitude of light-evoked BA input in pairs of vHNAc and vHBA neurons (top).
 When displayed as a scatter plot (bottom), or as the ratio of vHNAc:vHBA (right), the amplitudes cluster on the line of unity, indicating that these populations share equal input.
 Note log axis.
 (D–F) As (A–C) but for pairs of vHBA and vHPFC neurons.
 Note that when displayed as a scatter and a ratio, both vHPFC:vHBA amplitudes are below the line of unity, indicating that input preferentially innervates vHBA neurons.
 (G–L) As (A–F) but for inhibitory input from BA isolated by expressing FLEX ChR2 in a vGAT::Cre line.
 Note that when displayed as a scatter and a ratio, both vHPFC and vHNAc amplitudes are below the line of unity, indicating that inhibitory input preferentially innervates vHBA neurons in both cases.
-Scale bar = 0.5 vHBA response, 10 ms.Figure 4—source data 1.Figure 4.
+Scale bar = 0.5 vHBA response, 10 ms.

 We next investigated long-range inhibitory input using vGAT-cre mice and expressing cre-dependent ChR2 in BA.
 Paired recordings of vHBA and vHNAc neurons showed a marked bias of inhibitory input to vHBA neurons, with consistently smaller input onto neighbouring vHNAc neurons (Figure 4G–I, Wilcoxon rank-sum, W = 0, p=0.016, n = 7 pairs of neurons).
 Similarly to excitatory input, pairs of vHBA and vHPFC projecting neurons showed essentially no connectivity from BA to vHPFC neurons (Figure 4J–L, Wilcoxon rank-sum, W = 0, p=0.016, n = 7 pairs of neurons).

 Overall, these experiments suggest that excitatory input from BA equally targets vH neurons projecting to either NAc or BA, but not with those projecting to PFC.
 In contrast, inhibitory input from BA preferentially targets vH neurons projecting to BA, has a weak connection to those that project to NAc and again avoids those projecting to PFC.
 Together, this shows that both excitatory and inhibitory BA input to vH have unique and distinct connectivity patterns with vH output circuitry, and suggests it is well placed to define their differential activity.

-## BA excitatory and inhibitory input interacts with local inhibitory circuitry in vH
+### BA excitatory and inhibitory input interacts with local inhibitory circuitry in vH

 We next wanted to understand how BA input may interact with the local vH circuit to define activity of the different output populations. vH output populations have been shown to be strongly connected with local interneurons to form both feedforward and feedback inhibitory circuitry, and this connectivity can vary on a cell-type-specific basis (Lee et al., 2014a; Soltesz and Losonczy, 2018).
 Thus we next wanted to ask three questions about the layout of the vH circuit and how it is influenced by BA input: (1) Does excitatory and inhibitory BA input connect directly with local interneurons in vH?
 (2) Do pyramidal neurons from each projection population connect with local interneurons to provide feedback inhibition?
 (3) Are there differences in how local interneurons connect with pyramidal neurons from different projection populations?